 The SON requests that students avoid the consumption of food and drink in the classrooms and labs in Folsom Hall.
 Water is permitted in containers with secure lids.
-The instructional areas in Folsom Hall are reserved through front office staff; students who wish to reserve any classrooms or labs in Folsom Hall must submit a written request (sacstatenursing@csus.edu).
+The instructional areas in Folsom Hall are reserved through Heidi Travis; students who wish to reserve any classrooms or labs in Folsom Hall must submit a written request (heidi.travis@csus.edu).